abhishek-verma/Jadoop/README.md

 # Jadoop
-Barebones implementation of Distributed object storage using Java
+Barebones implementation of Distributed object storage using Java.